Lognam-Huang/RL-AERPAW-DT/README.md

 This research poster was presented at the Goodnight Research Symposium at NC State.

 ## Digital Twin Demonstrations
-The three GIFs below show the evolution of the simulated digital twin environment including
+The three GIFs below show the evolution of the digital twin environment of Raleigh City downtown area, including
-* (Top) Coverage Map with Ground Users color-coded based on their UAV assignment
+* (Top) Network coverage map with Ground Users (GUs) color-coded based on their Unmanned Aerial Vehicles (UAV) assignments;
-* (Far Left) The number of Ground Users assigned to each UAV
+* (Far Left) The number of GUs served by each UAV;
-* (Middle Left) The total theoretical maximum throughput for each UAV, a measure of how optimal the UAV's position is with respect to the Users
+* (Middle Left) The theoretical maximum throughput for each UAV, a measure of how optimal the UAV's position is with respect to the GUs;
-* (Middle Right) The total actual throughput for each UAV, including contributions from each assigned Ground User
+* (Middle Right) The actual throughput for each UAV, including contributions from each assigned GU;
-* (Far Right) The power consumption of each UAV including movement, hovering, and signal transmission power
+* (Far Right) The power consumption of each UAV including movement, hovering, and signal transmission power.

 ### Case 1: Demonstration of What-If Analysis on Network Performance (Prioritize Actual Data Rate)
 ![A Demonstration of the simulation showing User Data Rate, UAV Energy Consumption, Receiver Assignments, and the Coverage Map.](gifs/0_assignGUs.gif)